brendansparrow/brendansparrow-com/pages/home.md

 ---
 # Building digital products with style and purpose.

 Hi, I’m [Brendan](/about), a freelance designer, developer and strategist.
-I spend my time building brands, crafting websites and immersing myself in the troubled waters of the web where I teach my clients how to fish (metaphorical rods included).
+Over the past ten years, I've been building brands, crafting websites and generally helping others get the most out of their business ventures.

 <section class="illustrated">